Substance Abuse Resources in Wilmington Drug Rehab, Alcohol Rehab & Detox

 Wilmington Residential Treatment Programs

 Residential treatment programs, which are also known as inpatient treatment, are best for those with a long history of substance misuse or challenging life circumstances that require time away from home.
 In these intensive treatment programs, patients live on campus and benefit from substantial medical oversight.
 This is extremely important for certain drugs that require medically assisted detoxification.
 There is a very structured program associated with this level of treatment; patients participate in therapy sessions and stress-reduction techniques like yoga or meditation to help create new habits and overcome underlying problems that trigger drug use in every day life.
-It is worth checking with your insurance company to see if inpatient drug rehab in Wilmington, NC is covered.
+It is worth checking with your insurance company to see if inpatient drug rehab in Wilmington is covered.

 Wilmington Partial Hospitalization Programs